ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.2 Data Requests/HOME.md

   account:        KfsAccountNumber!
   "The sub account number used when mapping.
 Will be undefined if no mapping using the sub account was found."
   subAccount:     KfsSubAccountNumber
-  "The KFS project code used when mapping.
-Will be undefined if no mapping using the project code was found."
-  kfsProject:     KfsProjectCode

   "The type of cost center this maps to in Oracle.
 Determines which of glSegments and ppmSegments are populated."
   costCenterType: ErpCostCenterType